shanekm/AdaptiveCodeViaCSharp/ReadMe.txt

 		- client's dependency on a class is replaced with delegation to an interface
 		- many classes have concrete implementation of the interface TradeProcessorClient => uses ITradeProcessor => implemented by many ProcessTrades()

+3. Liskov Substitution Principle (LSP)
+	- collection of guidelines for creating inheritance hierarchies in which a client can reliably use any class or subclass without compromising the expected behavior.
+	- if LSP is NOT followed, the new subclass might force changes to client, base class or interface
+	- as long as there are no changes to the interface there should be no reason to change any existing code